ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 }
 ```

-# Creating and deploying the Subnet using the custom genesis file
+# Creating and Deploying the Subnet Using the Custom Genesis File

 We will use `genesis.json` to create a new Subnet.
 This part is pretty simple.